The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 print(binary.optional_header)

-One can also access the imported functions in two ways:
+You can also access imported functions in two ways:

 Using the abstract layer